SalehO/GolumGlobe/docs/status.md

 - Include a reward for killing the monsters.
 Monsters wouldn't necessarily be on top of the gold, but could also be blocking the path to the gold.

 ### Challenges
 - Our current algorithm tends to repeatedly visit certain blocks.
-A solution to this issue could be creating temporary rewards that will help prevent them from going back and forth.
+A solution to this issue could be creating temporary rewards that will help prevent them from going back and forth to the same blocks.
 - There are random pauses during traversals which need to be fixed.
-- Find a monster that is big enough to be seen above the pit without being able to jump or step out of the pit.
+- Find a monster that is big enough to be seen above the pit without being able to jump or step out of the pit or figure out a way to keep the monster from running around other than having it stuck in a hole.
 - What is the best way to kill monsters?
 Is there a kill command?

 ## Resources Used